jtprince/portfolio/README.md

     | _map_item | convert their Items into crux csv | python    | map_product_definition.py | send erazor*_crux_prod*.csv to _blessed_product_feed |
     ```

-Which is then interpreted by github to appear as:
+The markdown formatted table is interpreted by github, so it appears like this:

 | Step Name | Description                       | Tool Used | Script Name               | Next Step                                            |
 | --------- | --------------------------------- | --------- | ------------------------- | ---------------------------------------------------- |